003 - Gender equality

 Activity Two - Describe - Smuggling/Trafficking

-Watch the two youtube clips below and mind map the different aspects of human trafficking along with what human trafficking actually is.
+Watch the two Youtube clips below and mind map the different aspects of human trafficking along with what human trafficking actually is.

 Can you spot human trafficking?